Universal Life Insurance: How It Works, Types & Pros and Cons

 Can I change my premium payments with universal life insurance?

 Yes, universal life insurance allows you to adjust premium payments within policy limits as long as there's sufficient cash value to cover insurance costs.
 You can increase payments to build cash value faster, decrease them temporarily during financial hardship, or even skip payments if cash value is adequate.
 However, consistently underfunding your policy increases the risk of lapse as insurance costs rise with age.
-Always review your policy statement before reducing premiums to ensure adequate cash value remains to support future costs.
+Always review your policy statement before reducing premiums to ensure adequate cash value remains.

 How does universal life insurance differ from term life insurance?

-Universal life insurance provides permanent coverage for your entire lifetime with a cash value component that grows tax-deferred, while term life insurance only covers a specific period (typically 10-30 years) without any cash value accumulation.
-Universal life has significantly higher premiums but builds savings you can access through loans or withdrawals, whereas term life offers the lowest cost protection but expires worthless if you outlive the term.
+Universal life insurance provides permanent coverage for your entire lifetime with a cash value component that grows tax-deferred, while term life insurance only covers a specific period (typically 10 to 30 years) without any cash value accumulation.
+Universal life has significantly higher premiums but builds savings you can access, whereas term life offers the lowest cost protection but expires worthless if you outlive the term.
 Term life works best for temporary needs like mortgage protection, while universal life suits those wanting lifetime coverage with savings potential.

 What happens to my cash value if I cancel my universal life policy?

 If you surrender your universal life policy, you'll receive the cash surrender value minus any outstanding loans and surrender charges.
-Surrender charges typically decline over 10-15 years and can be substantial if you cancel in early years, sometimes consuming 50-100% of cash value.
+Surrender charges typically decline over 10 to 15 years and can be substantial if you cancel in early years, sometimes consuming 50 to 100% of cash value.
 Any cash value exceeding the total premiums you've paid becomes taxable as ordinary income in the year of surrender.
-Some policies offer reduced paid-up insurance options that convert remaining cash value to a smaller permanent death benefit without surrendering the policy entirely.
+Some policies offer reduced paid-up insurance options that convert remaining cash value to a smaller permanent death benefit.

 Is the death benefit from universal life insurance taxable?

 Death benefits from universal life insurance are generally paid to beneficiaries income tax-free under federal law.
-However, the death benefit may be included in your estate for estate tax purposes if your estate exceeds federal exemption limits (currently over $13 million per individual in 2026).
-Any interest that accumulates on death benefit proceeds after the insured's death but before distribution to beneficiaries is taxable to the beneficiaries.
-Proper estate planning with ownership structures can help minimize estate tax impact on larger policies.
+However, the death benefit may be included in your estate for estate tax purposes if your estate exceeds the 2026 federal exemption of $15 million per individual or $30 million per married couple.
+Any interest that accumulates on death benefit proceeds after the insured's death but before distribution is taxable to the beneficiaries.
+Proper estate planning with an ILIT can help minimize estate tax impact on larger policies.

 How do I prevent my universal life insurance policy from lapsing?

-To prevent policy lapse, pay premiums sufficient to cover rising insurance costs as you age, ideally over-funding in early years to build a cash value cushion of at least 2-3 times the annual cost of insurance.
+To prevent policy lapse, pay premiums sufficient to cover rising insurance costs as you age, ideally over-funding in early years to build a cash value cushion of at least 2 to 3 times the annual cost of insurance.
 Review annual policy statements carefully to monitor cash value levels and projected performance under different scenarios.
 Consider guaranteed universal life if you want no-lapse protection without active management requirements.
-Avoid excessive loans or withdrawals that deplete cash value, and work with your insurance agent to run updated illustrations whenever your financial situation changes or if illustrations show potential lapse risk within 10-15 years.
+Avoid excessive loans or withdrawals that deplete cash value, and work with your insurance agent to run updated illustrations whenever your financial situation changes.

 Secure & Private Takes 2 minutes No obligation